mongodb/docs/source/includes/list-table-k8s-kubectl-install-options.rst

        which is the ServiceAccount used to run the |k8s-op-short|.

        Default value is: ``<metadata.namespace>``.

+       .. admonition:: One Namespace or All Namespaces
+          :class: note

+          If you need to watch more than one namespace, set the value of ``WATCH_NAMESPACE`` to ``*`` (all).
+This environment variable can watch one namespace or all namespaces.

        You can set the following pair of values: